- DJ Roe1, J H Oosthuizen2 and CM Menzel3

 PO Box 5083, SCMC, Nambour Old 4560, Australia - 1995

 The effects of water deficits on photosynthesis were investigated in young Mauritius litchi trees growing in pots, to develop irrigation strategies for this crop.
 Plants were firstly grown for various periods without water and measurements taken on a single day.
-In the other experiments, the rate of drying was varied by growing the plants in
+In the other experiments, the rate of drying was varied by growing the plants in sand or in a clay soil.
+The onset of water deficits was much slower in the clay soil with greater water-holding capacity.
+Some plants were allowed to wilt, rewatered and given a second drying cycle to determine if they adapted during the previous water deficit.

 There was a decline in leaf water potential, stomatal opening and photosynthesis measured at 09:00 hours, as plants went without water for 0, 5, 15, 19 or 22 days.
 Photosynthesis fell to 18% of the value in well-watered plants, when leaf water potential declined to -3,2 MPa, and plants wilted.